 The cable of the iM-590 measures about 125 centimeters.
 Maximo opted for a braided cable, the advantage is that this should tangle up less easily and offer better resistance to sweat and oils, but the downside is that a lot of microphonic noise travels up the cable.
 This can be very annoying when you're walking around, but the included shirt clip greatly reduces this issue.

-A 2 feet (approx. 60 centimeter) long extension cable is included, this extra length can be useful if you're planning to use these earphones with an MP3 player that is tucked away in your backpack.
+A 2 feet (approx. 60 centimeters) long extension cable is included, this extra length can be useful if you're planning to use these earphones with an MP3 player that is tucked away in your backpack.